Recall that population explosions

 to apply an identical analysis to the

-peak numbers of humans
+peak numbers of humans living on

 Easter Island relative to the island's